codeface-io/SwiftObserver/README.md

 ### Filter by Author

 There are three transforms related to message authors.
-As with other transforms, you can apply them directly in observations or create them as standalone observables.
+As with other transforms, we can apply them directly in observations or create them as standalone observables.

 #### Filter Author

-Filter authors the same way you filter messages:
+We filter authors just like messages:

 ```swift
 let messenger = Messenger<String>()             // sends String